125th Pennsylvania Infantry Regiment: Battle of Antietam

 After mustering at Harrisburg, the regiment was assigned to the 1st Brigade, 1st Division, XII Corps in the Army of the Potomac while they trained at Washington, D.C.
 They marched from Washington to Frederick to Sharpsburg in response to the Confederate Army's crossing of the Potomac River into Maryland.
 Less than six weeks after mustering, with a minimum of training, and without combat experience they entered the battle on the morning of September 17, 1862.

 As the fighting effectiveness of General Hooker's First Corps waned, the Twelfth Corps marched into battle under the command of General Joseph K. F. Mansfield.
 Certain that the five new regiments of Williams' First Division would run away if deployed in line of battle, Mansfield ordered the First Brigade to lead in a tight formation known as close column of companies.
 This deterrent to flight transformed the massed troops into an ideal artillery target.
 As shot and shell began to fly over and drop nearby, a single strike could have killed dozens of men.

-While forming line of battle east of Smoketown road and 250 yards north of the East Woods, they observed a mortally wounded General Mansfield as he returned on his horse from a forward reconnaissance position.
-Three members of the 125th Pennsylvania (Coho, Edmundson, & Rudy, along with two others) helped him from his horse, carried him to the rear on a chair formed from muskets, and turned him over to a surgeon.
+After the regiment deployed into an inverted and prone line of battle, Captain Gardner of Company K noticed that there was something wrong with a mounted General Mansfield as he returned from a forward reconnaissance position.
+He ordered Sergeant John Coho and Private Samuel Edmiston (Note: Due their own illiteracy, sincere attempts at phonetic spelling by others, and one's peculiar pronunciation (Kə-hō’), these surnames are inconsistently rendered as Kehoe, Caho, Kho, Kahoe, Edmundson, Edmonson & Edmanton in the regiment's history.
+As stated here, the spellings are consistent with their headstones and pension filings on Findagrave.) to Mansfield's assistance, and his men were joined by Private E.S.
+Rudy of Company H and two men from a nearby regiment.
+The five saw the General was seriously wounded, helped him from his horse, lifted him onto their reversed muskets, carried him on this improvised chair to safety in the rear, and turned him over to a surgeon and team of stretcher bearers before they returned to duty.

-After a delay for re-organization, the 125th Pennsylvania moved forward to support Monroe's First Rhode Island Battery (I Corps, 1 Div) diagonally across the intersection of Smoketown Road and Hagerstown Pike at about 8:45.
-They were then detached from the XII Corps, 1st Division, and making a stand with Tyndale's and Stainbrook's Brigades of Greene's 2nd Division (XII), and Confederates were forced to temporarily withdraw from the West Woods.
+After a delay for re-organization of the Corps command, the 125th Pennsylvania moved forward to support Monroe's First Rhode Island Battery (I Corps, 1 Div) near the intersection of Smoketown Road and Mumma Farm Lane at about 8:30.
+They were then detached from the XII Corps, 1st Division, and made a stand with Tyndale's and Stainbrook's Brigades of Greene's 2nd Division (XII), forcing the Confederates to temporarily withdraw from the West Woods.